roryl23/roryl23/README.md

 - Numerical computation
 - Applied software engineering

+Fluent in:

+- Python
+- Julia
+- Golang

 Currently working on an open source security camera system, with instructions to build from start to finish.